zesterer/atto/README.md

 # Yields [3, 17, 5, 8]
 ```

-Conditional expression that return the second operand if the first evaluates to true, and the third operand if no
+Conditional expression that returns the second operand if the first evaluates to true, and the third operand if not:

 ```
 fn main is